The Last of Us (TV series): Critical response

 Critics praised the first-season guest performances of Nico Parker, Anna Torv, Nick Offerman, Murray Bartlett, Melanie Lynskey (top), Lamar Johnson, Keivonn Montreal Woodard, Gabriel Luna, Storm Reid, and Scott Shepherd (bottom).

 The Last of Us has an average approval rating of 94% on review aggregator Rotten Tomatoes and a weighted average score of 83/100 on Metacritic, indicating "universal acclaim".
 The first season has a 96% approval on Rotten Tomatoes based on 488 reviews, with an average rating of 8.7/10, and a Metacritic score of 84 based on 44 reviews.
 Several reviewers considered it the best adaptation of a video game; GameSpots Mark Delaney called it "the beginning of a new era" for the genre.
 Reviewers praised the differences from the game's narrative, and some believed the scenes lifted directly were among the weakest and led to pacing issues.
 Critics overwhelmingly considered the third episode the season's best, and some named it among the greatest television episodes in recent years; The Hollywood Reporters Daniel Fienberg felt it elevated the series to a new level, and Empires John Nugent called it "one of the finest hours of television in recent memory".
 The production design was lauded for matching the game.

 The cast's performances in the first season received widespread acclaim, with critics singling out Pascal and Ramsey's chemistry.
 Some considered Pascal's performance his career-best, citing his ability to portray nuance and rare vulnerability, and several found Ramsey gave the show's breakout performance for their balance of comedy and emotion.
 Guest performances were highly praised, including Parker for her likeability, Torv for being sophisticated and heartbreaking, and Lynskey for juxtaposing humanity and viciousness.
 Critics enjoyed the chemistry between Pascal and Luna, and Ramsey and Reid.
 Offerman and Bartlett's performances were described by Complexs William Goodman as "career-best".
 IGNs Simon Cardy lauded Lamar Johnson's emotional performance in his final scene, and Total Films Bradley Russell felt the naivety of Woodard's role intensified the narrative.
 The A.V.
 Clubs David Cote called Shepherd's performance "masterful in its wry, understated charm".

-The second-season performances of (left to right) Isabela Merced, Kaitlyn Dever, Catherine O'Hara, Jeffrey Wright, and Ariela Barer were praised by critics.
-(Note: Attributed to multiple references, per actor:
+The second-season performances of Kaitlyn Dever, Catherine O'Hara, Jeffrey Wright, Joe Pantoliano (top), Isabela Merced, Young Mazino, Tony Dalton, and Ariela Barer (bottom) were praised by critics, (Note: Attributed to multiple references, per actor: